metno/sedr/README.md

 # SEDR - An OGC EDR validator

-An experiment to validate OGC EDR APIs using schemathesis, and give good feedback to developers.
+An experimental validator for OGC EDR APIs using schemathesis.

 ## Who is responsible?